When building it’s important to consider any natural hazards that could be present on the land.

 - Inundation (including flooding, overland flow, storm surge, tidal effects and ponding)

 New building work or alterations should be designed with any natural hazard in mind.
 You can apply for a building consent to carry out work on land with hazards; however, you’ll need to demonstrate how you will protect the building, the land, and any other properties potentially affected by the work.
+However should consent be granted notification of the risk is require on the title to the land.
+This provides authorities with immunity (on the basis that the owner is knowingly building on land affected by the natural hazard).”It also alerts future owners.

 A property information memorandum (PIM) or land information memorandum (LIM) will identify any hazards on file with Council.